Back to Top

 April 22nd from 7:30 – 9:00 p.m. on the Greenhouse Deck

-Stick around after the greenhouse show to take part in the physics stargazing exercise led by the physics department.
+Stick around after the greenhouse show to take part in the physics stargazing demo led by the physics department.
 Participants will have the chance to view the night sky through one of the physics department's powerful telescopes.
 All are welcome!